Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-If you reside in one of the surrounding counties that are a part of the Reciprocal Borrowing Agreement, you may obtain a "reciprocal" card with partial privileges, once you fill out a registration form.
+If you reside in one of the surrounding counties that are a part of the Reciprocal Borrowing Agreement, you may obtain a "reciprocal" card with partial privileges.
+Simply provide us with your library card from the county you live in, and we'll grant you reciprocal/partial privileges.
 Surrounding counties are identified within the Reciprocal Borrowing Policy.

 Visit any library branch to register for a library card.
 Please refer to our Patron Registration Policy.
 Full use of library privileges requires proof of residency.
 Without proof, a non-verified card can be issued with limits.
 Once you have your card, find out more on our Get Started Using the Library page.

 Yes, all 8 library branches have internet and Wi-Fi (wireless) access.
 With a library card a patron can access the internet and programs on our public computers such as Microsoft Office.
 No library card?
 Just sign up for one when you come in.
 Guest passes are also available for anyone needing temporary use of our computers.
-Stop by our Information desk or use the Reservation station to reserve a computer.
+Stop by our Information desk.
 Please be aware of our Internet and PC Use Policy.

 Pasco County Libraries mainly uses Facebook and Twitter.
 Along with the main accounts, each branch has their own Facebook page.
 You can find all access on our website www.pascolibraries.org.